aremirata/aremirata.github.io/about.md

 - Diverse and well-rounded skills in handling various datasets: transactional data, application interaction data, content data, healthcare claims data, clinical data, physiological data, wearable signal data, text data, audio data, images, videos, etc.)

-Alger received a BS in [Mathematics](https://cs.upcebu.edu.ph/academics/mathematics-and-statistics/) in 2011 from the
-University of the Philippines Cebu, and a
+Alger earned a BS in [Mathematics](https://cs.upcebu.edu.ph/academics/mathematics-and-statistics/) from the University of the Philippines Cebu in 2011, followed by an
-MS in [Mathematics](https://www.uplbgraduateschool.org/academic-programs/mathematics-math/) in 2018 from the University of the Philippines Los Baños.
+MS in [Mathematics](https://www.uplbgraduateschool.org/academic-programs/mathematics-math/) from the University of the Philippines Los Baños in 2018.

 Alger started working as a data science researcher in Savvysherpa in 2013.
 [Savvysherpa](https://www.linkedin.com/company/savvysherpa-inc/) is a research-based company that combines healthcare economics and data science to produce valuable healthcare assets.
 It has offices in Minnesota, Utah and Cebu, Philippines.
 In 2018, Savvysherpa was acquired by United Health Group, becoming UHG R&D and then later became part of [Optum Labs](https://www.optumlabs.com/).